-Groups of all ages that have taken whale watching cruises in Los Angeles have found their experiences to be both enjoyable and educational.
+Groups of all ages that have taken Los Angeles whale watching cruises have found their experiences to be both enjoyable and educational.
 Biologists from the Aquarium of the Pacific and experienced staff provide engaging commentary and narratives.
 Learn about different species of whales and dolphins while watching dolphins frolic back and forth.
 Sometimes they even travel with the boat, jumping in and out of the water.

 Our ships have comfortable accommodations that include lounge areas with snacks and drinks provided by our galley service.
 We also have lavatories and expansive deck areas for viewing and photographing the scenic wildlife and coast of Los Angeles.

 Booking your unforgettable Los Angeles whale watching excursion is quick and easy.
 Group reservations may be made over the phone, purchased on our website by credit card or purchase orders.
 We recommend making your group reservations as early as possible as dates begin to fill up rather rapidly as the migration season approaches.